shachi2511/Schedulr/README.md

 ## How it works

-You give it tasks — with a deadline, a priority, and how long they'll take.
+You give it tasks, with a deadline, a priority, and how long they'll take.
 You tell it what's already on your calendar.
 It runs a greedy interval scheduling algorithm, slots everything in without conflicts, and shows you your week.

 If something can't fit before its deadline, it tells you instead of pretending everything is fine.